Logo

 3.

-On June 26,2018, Ocasio-Cortez drew national recognition when she won the Democratic Party's primary election for New York's 14th congressional district.
+On June 26,2018, Alexandria Ocasio-Cortez drew national recognition when she won the Democratic Party's primary election for New York's 14th congressional district.

 4.

-Alexandria Ocasio-Cortez defeated Democratic Caucus Chair Joe Crowley, a 10-term incumbent, in what was widely seen as the biggest upset victory in the 2018 midterm election primaries.
+Alexandria Ocasio-Cortez defeated Democratic Caucus chair Joe Crowley, a 10-term incumbent, in what was widely seen as the biggest upset victory in the 2018 midterm election primaries.

 5.